-

 cause of deaths in New Zealand are, well, New Zealanders themselves.

-Some leading attributing factors:
+Some leading contributing factors:

 1. Smoking.